MayoorPatil/map-express-api/README.md

 - As an signed-in user I should be able to view a list of surveys and respond to any survey
 - As a signed-in user i should be able to view responses to all my surveys

+## Issues and Next Steps:
+- Allow survey takers to be anonymous via anonymous flag virtual (back-end)
+- Introduce more question types besides 5-option radio group text (front-end)
+- Show detailed survey results on user dashboard (front-end)
+- Cosmetic enhancements (front-end)

 ## about Sema-four

   Team Members:
-    Anne Belakonis
+  - Anne Belakonis
-    Mark Keeler
+  - Mark Keeler
-    Mayoor Patil
+  - Mayoor Patil
-    Michael Dunn
+  - Michael Dunn

   Process:

   Pair programing was used throughout the course of the project with team members taking turns writing code for both the front and back ends of the application.
 A Trello board was used to capture issues, user stories, and tasks.